Lisp-Stat/documentation/content/en/docs/Tasks/subset/sql.md

 [cl-sqlite](https://github.com/TeMPOraL/cl-sqlite).
 Pull requests
-from 2012 have been made with no response from the author, and the SQLite C API has improved considerably in the 12 years since the 'cl-sqlite` FFI was last updated.
+from 2012 have been made with no response from the author, and the SQLite C API has improved considerably in the 12 years since the `cl-sqlite` FFI was last updated.

 We choose CL-SQLite because, at the time of writing, it was the only SQLite library with a commercially acceptable license.
 Since then